AryamanMishra/AryamanMishra/README.md

 - I like to work on various languages and technologies, alongside contributing to some open source projects like https://github.com/javadev/LeetCode-in-Java
 - 💬 Ask me about **Data Structures and Algorithms, Problem Solving, Backend Web Development, SQL and Non SQL based databases.**
+- I have also worked on developing a Serverless Web Application using AWS Services like S3, EC2, Lambda, API Gateway.
+The website is an image uploader where users can  upload their images and see other's uploads.
+It uses amazon web services like Lambda, API Gateway, AWS Cognito, Amazon S3.
+User authentication is done by cognito     while objects storing and retrieving uses S3 Buckets.
+Lambda contains code for image upload and retrieval while APIs set by API Gateway triggers these lambda           functions which then communicate with the S3 buckets as an IAM user
 - Some of my best repositories are :- https://github.com/AryamanMishra/mini_dbms_project

   https://github.com/AryamanMishra/PyBot-Discord